Skip to content

 This is useful for you so that you can find your way around easily and it's useful for our support when we need to work on your deployments.

-Next, it is possible to:
+From trusted certificates section it is also possible to:

-• Download it on your local machine
+• Download the current version on your local machine

-• Replace it by an another version for example
+• Replace it by another version

 • Remove it from the list